Solitaire (Neil Sedaka song)

-"Solitaire" is a ballad written by Neil Sedaka and Phil Cody.
-Cody employs playing the card game of solitaire as a metaphor for a man "who lost his love through his indifference"—"while life goes on around him everywhere he's playing solitaire".
-The song is perhaps best known via its rendition by the Carpenters.
-Another version by Andy Williams reached number 4 in the UK Singles Chart in 1973.
+"Solitaire" is a ballad composed by Neil Sedaka with lyrics by Phil Cody and originally recorded by Sedaka on his 1972 album Solitaire.
+It uses the card game of solitaire as a metaphor for a man "who lost his love through his indifference"—"while life goes on around him everywhere he's playing solitaire".
+A version by Andy Williams reached number 4 in the UK Singles Chart in 1973.
+In 1975, the song was a U.S. top-20 single for the Carpenters.

 Early versions

 Sedaka originally was inspired by Frederic Chopin (his favorite classical composer) for the chorus and by Roberta Flack in the verses.
 When he presented the tune to Cody, he came up with the words based on his recent divorce; Cody had been playing solitaire frequently as a coping mechanism.
 Both Sedaka and Cody considered the composition to be a spiritual experience.

-Neil Sedaka recorded "Solitaire" as the title cut for a 1972 album recorded at Strawberry Studios, Stockport, England: 10cc members Lol Creme, Kevin Godley and Graham Gouldman accompanied Sedaka while Eric Stewart, also of 10cc, engineered the session.
+Neil Sedaka recorded "Solitaire" as the title cut for a 1972 album at Strawberry Studios, Stockport, England backed by Lol Creme, Kevin Godley and Graham Gouldman while Eric Stewart engineered the session.
+Creme, Godley, Gouldman and Stewart would later go on to record under the name 10cc.

 Appearing on 1972 album releases by both Tony Christie and Petula Clark, "Solitaire" had its first evident single release in February 1973 as recorded by the Searchers; however it was an autumn 1973 single by Andy Williams which would reach number 4 in the UK Singles Chart and afford Williams a number 1 hit in South Africa.
 The title cut from an album produced by Richard Perry, Williams' "Solitaire" also became a US Easy Listening hit at number 23.
 In 1974, Neil Sedaka's 1972 recording of "Solitaire" was included on his comeback album Sedaka's Back.
 Later in 1975, a live-in-concert version recorded by Sedaka at the Royal Festival Hall was issued as the B-side of "The Queen of 1964".
 This is the version of "Solitaire" that was released as part of Razor & Tie's 2007 Definitive Collection album.